tcm5343/cycl/README.md

 cycl is a CLI and Python SDK to help identify cross-stack import/export circular dependencies, for a given AWS account and region.

+### Why use cycl?

+Over the lifetime of a project, circular references are bound to be introduced.
+They may not be noticed until you need to re-deploy some infrastructure.
+A good example is disaster recovery testing and potentially deploying all your infrastructure from scratch in a new region.
+This tool allows you to scan

 ## Getting Started

 The project is intended to be ran and published via a